astrogewgaw/spacetar/README.md

     ![Molecules Table][molecules-table]

-    (*This display the full table of molecules.
-The entries are arranged by year, so the first row is the first molecule discovered in space* :grin: *!*)
+    (*This displays the full table of molecules.
+The entries are arranged by year, so the first row is the first molecule discovered in space!* :grin:)

 * Which telescope has discovered the *most molecules* ?